matthewjmiller/mattmiller/about.md

 ### Marketing

-By day, I'm a market research and content writer at [MarketPlace](market-pl.com).
+By day, I'm a market researcher and content writer at [MarketPlace](market-pl.com).
 My marketing resume is on [LinkedIn](https://www.linkedin.com/in/matthewjosiahmiller/).